Kiuwan logo

 Security champions understand the code they are securing.
 Therefore, they can build credibility with development teams using their ability to help with the code directly.
 This is where hiring passionate security people and providing training on cloud application security technology can directly benefit a DevOps organization.

-To keep everyone on the same page, the status of release candidates should be automatically registered so security experts and developers can stay on the same page.
-This way, everyone will be up to date on whether a build is ready to move forward in the development pipeline.
+The status of release candidates should be automatically registered so security experts and developers can stay informed.
+This way, everyone will be updated on whether a build is ready to progress in the development pipeline.

 Status registration can also be used for management decisions.
-Managers are aware of the objective criteria for release acceptance and can tell if a release candidate meets the criteria.
-They can therefore determine which vulnerabilities could have been avoided during analysis and identify anyone who is not adhering to the security agreement for coding.
+Managers know the objective criteria for release acceptance and can tell if a release candidate meets them.
+Therefore, they can determine which vulnerabilities could have been avoided during analysis and identify anyone not adhering to the security agreement for coding.

 Step 4: Invest in continuous improvements for every release

 Continuous improvement reduces the number of defects and vulnerabilities found within an application.
-But not every issue must be resolved or remediated at the same time.
-Instead, risk classification can be applied to the criticality and consequences of each defect and can estimate the effort to resolve it.
-The business risks should be considered and the potential consequences, such as a denial-of-service attack or impersonation, should be identified to help with mitigation efforts.
+However, not every issue must be resolved or remediated at the same time.
+Instead, risk classification can be applied to the criticality and consequences of each defect to estimate the effort to fix it.
+The business risks should be considered, and the potential consequences, such as a denial-of-service attack or impersonation, should be identified to help mitigation efforts.

-It’s important to evaluate the cost and benefit of each repair while creating an action plan to progressively repair the most critical vulnerabilities and efficiently mitigate the remaining defects.
-With continuous improvement that includes steps for mitigation, the code evolution cycle is not interrupted, thus streamlining development and release.
+It’s essential to evaluate the cost and benefit of each repair while creating an action plan to progressively repair the most critical vulnerabilities and efficiently mitigate the remaining defects.
+Continuous improvement that includes mitigation steps does not interrupt the code evolution cycle, thus streamlining development and release.

 Step 5: Measure the results

 Without measurement, there is no way to know if any effort is effective.
-Development teams can establish key performance indicators (KPIs), to provide valuable, actionable data that helps the team improve with each iteration.
-It’s important to set a fixed period for measurements, such as monthly, quarterly, or annually.
+Development teams can establish key performance indicators (KPIs) to provide valuable, actionable data that helps the team improve with each iteration.
+Setting a fixed period for measurements, such as monthly, quarterly, or annually, is essential.
 This is because measuring a consistent period reduces confounding variables.

 Examples of actionable KPIs include:

 • The number of releases deployed that meet the acceptance criteria.
-The percentage of releases that comply with criteria can be measured and compared with the total number of releases during the established period.
+The percentage of releases that comply with the requirements can be compared with the total number of releases during the established period.
 The ideal value for this KPI is 100.
 If the ideal is not achieved, teams can dive deeper to determine why.

-• The number of release candidates for each final release deployed.
-The goal of this measurement is to learn how many versions are delivered for each one deployed and how many of those versions meet the acceptance criteria.
+• The number of release candidates for each final release is deployed.
+This measurement aims to learn how many versions are delivered for each deployment and how many meet the acceptance criteria.
 From this, the team can determine why a product has gone back into development and fix any issues, driving efficiency within the process.

 • The average time between release candidates.
 The number of release candidates per release should be considered to achieve accuracy.
 The goal is to minimize the value of this indicator while minimizing the number of release candidates per release.
 If the team finds the same number of candidates over several measurements, they should find out why to help lower the value of this KPI to create a more efficient development cycle.